Plotoy/Btmob/README.md

 4.5.2
 4.2
 4.1
-and all other versions also available
+and all other versions also available.

 <img width="818" height="254" alt="image" src="https://github.com/user-attachments/assets/51e29adf-15a3-4729-853a-03d724b46384" />